valmadera/SQL_project_data_job_analysis/README.md

 5. What are the top skills based on salary for a remote Data Analyst?
 6. What are the most optimal skills to learn as a remote Data Analyst?

-# Tools I Used
+# 🔧Tools I Used
-- **SQL ->** The backbone of my analysis, allowing me to query the database and unearth critical insights.
+- **SQL ➡️** The backbone of my analysis, allowing me to query the database and unearth critical insights.
-- **PostgresSQL ->** The chosen database management system, ideal for handling the job post data.
+- **PostgresSQL ➡️** The chosen database management system, ideal for handling the job post data.
-- **Visual Studio Code ->** My go-to for database management and executing SQL queries.
+- **Visual Studio Code ➡️** My go-to for database management and executing SQL queries.
-- **Git & Github ->** Essential for version control and sharing my SQL script and analysis, ensuring collaboration and project tracking.
+- **Git & Github ➡️** Essential for version control and sharing my SQL script and analysis, ensuring collaboration and project tracking.

-# The Analysis
+# 📶The Analysis
 Each query for this project aimed at investigating specific aspects of the data analyst job market.
 Here is how I approached each question:

 ### 1. What are the top-paying remote jobs?